 Here are four common contributions in difficult conversations:

-- We avoided it for too long: We often contribute to a problem by avoiding for so long, allowing it grow
+- We avoided it for too long: We often contribute to a problem by avoiding it for so long, allowing it to grow

 - We avoided the person: Behaving in any way that makes it hard to talk to.
 Moving quickly, avoiding contact, being generally unfriendly